ansible/product-demos/CONTRIBUTING.md

 **ALL** contributions are subject to review via pull request

 ## Pull Requests
-1) Ensure the "base repository" is set to "RedHatGov/product-demos" since this is a fork it defaults to it's parent "ansible/product-demos".
+1) Ensure the "base repository" is set to "ansible/product-demos".

 ### Pull Request Guidelines
 - PRs should include the playbook/demo and required entry in corresponding `<demo>/setup.yml`.